 \subsubsection{The Choi-\Jamiolkowski{} isomorphism}

-The Choi-{\Jamiolkowski} isomorphism \cite{Jam72,Cho75} provides a duality between \ac{CP} maps and bipartite positive semidefinite operators and allows to identify channels with certain states.
+The Choi-{\Jamiolkowski} isomorphism \cite{Jam72,Cho75} provides a duality between \ac{CP} maps and bipartite positive semidefinite operators and allows the identification of channels with certain states.
 It has many applications in quantum information theory and related fields.
 In particular, it gives a practical criterion to check whether a given map is a quantum channel.
-Furthermore, it will allow us to derive certification methods for quantum processes from the already presented methods for quantum states.
+Furthermore, it allows us to derive certification methods for quantum processes from the already presented methods for quantum states.

 For any vector space $V$, recall that there is the canonical isomorphism